 The Shop on Peculiar Hill by Grimly Darkwood is available at Amazon UK or Amazon.com in paperback or Kindle format.
 It is also available at other Amazon sites worldwide.
-It is a scary, funny, mysterious fantasy adventure for kids aged around 8 to 12.
-Also suitable for parents and other adults who don’t get scared too easily.
+And if you’re signed up for Amazon Unlimited, you can read it on Kindle for free!
+It is a scary, funny, mysterious fantasy adventure for kids aged around 8 to 12 and adults who don’t get scared too easily.
 Warning: this book contains monsters!

 Artwork by Pete Lyon.

 See here to read free sample chapters.

 “Unputdownable – an enchanting story that’s so entertaining!” – Eric Brown, author of ‘An Alien Ate Me For Breakfast’

 “A fabulous fantasy, exciting and wildly imaginative” – John Guy Collick, author of the ‘Book of the Colossus’ series